Ayush-Pattnaik/Yoga/README.md

 # Yoga
-this repository is for Yoga
+this repository is for Yoga.
+this a file from my dextop.